PdG Urine vs Blood Tests: Is There a Difference?

 Testing PdG with Mira requires the Mira Analyzer, Mira app, and Confirm Wands.
 First, you must use a Confirm Wand to take a urine sample.
 Then, insert the wand into the analyzer and your numeric PdG results will be displayed.
 You can then use the Mira app to keep track of all of your PdG test results over time.

-Unlike Proovtest which is based on a fixed threshold, Mira is designed to monitor hormonal patterns and fluctuations.
+Unlike Proovtest which is based on a fixed threshold, Mira is designed to track hormonal patterns and fluctuations.
 This is a huge advantage for individuals who ovulate, but their PdG levels are too low for a Proovtest to confirm it.

 Frequently Asked Questions